es19488/Uni_Fribourg_GLMER/README.md

 Dear All,
 I hope this message finds you well.
 I am thrilled to reach out to you regarding the upcoming "Mixed Effects Modelling Workshop in R" scheduled on 28 February and 6 March.
 My name is Ehsan Solaimani, and I will be facilitating this workshop.

 Above, you'll find the workshop materials.
 Please click on '<> code' -> 'Download ZIP'.
 Once downloaded, unzip “Uni_Fribourg_GLMER-main.zip” -> unzip "GLMER_Workshop" to access the materials.
+To see a video tutorial of how to access the files, click on 'WATCH_ME.webm' -> 'view raw'.
 The contents include:

 • Slides: Find the presentation slides in mixed_effects_modelling.html.